w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 We define different types of learning depending on data annotation:

 - *Annotated data* → Supervised Learning
-  - One of the most studied types that allows to obtain the best results
+  - One of the most studied types that allows for obtaining the best results

 - *Not annotated data* → Unsupervised Learning
-  - Results that can be obtained are usually worse than the previous case
+  - The results that can be obtained are usually worse than the previous case

 - *Partially annotated data* → Semi-Supervised Learning

-Specific algorithms correspond to each of these areas
+Specific algorithms correspond to each of these areas.

 - Best performances are usually obtained with supervised trained algorithms
 - We will mainly work on fully annotated data → Supervised Learning